 Site area: 210 square metres

+Description

-Description: This site, on the south side of Frognal Lane, opposite number 3, comprises eight garages.
+This site, on the south side of Frognal Lane, opposite number 3, comprises eight garages.

-This is not consistent with Camden's land use and sustainable transport policies, and garages in the Redington Frognal area are increasingly being sold for development.
+This is not an efficient land use, is not consistent with sustainable transport policies, and Local Plan Policy T1 10.19 supports the development of parking space for alternative uses.
+The Forum note that garages in the Redington Frognal area are increasingly being sold for development.
 Between 2010 and 2015, garages at six sites were demolished to make way for residential development.
 The majority of the garages are unused.

-St. Luke's Expansion Case Update

-Email correspondence with SLS, August 2016

-Amount of development: 6 residential units
+Opportunity

-Opportunity: The site could be utilised for a low-level residential development, which does not obscure the daylight to the house with the pitched rood, sited directly behind the garages.
+The site could be utilised for a low-level residential development, subject to any impacts on amenity being satisfactorily addressed.

+Constraints

-Constraints: The garages are owned by residents of Palace Court, 250 Finchley Road.
+The garages are owned by residents of Palace Court, 250 Finchley Road.

 Site reference RF 5: Rear of 23-27A Frognal

 Address: Rear of 23-27A Frognal, London NW3 6AR

 The site area is shown shaded in purple.